2 adults, 2 children found dead at San Mateo home after police welfare check

 A welfare check at a home by San Mateo police Monday morning uncovered four dead bodies, triggering an investigation that has forced the closure of Alameda de las Pulgas, according to authorities.

+Police said that Alameda de las Pulgas is closed in the northbound direction at 42nd Ave. and in the southbound direction at Fernwood St. Westbound 41st Ave. to Kelton Ct. is also closed.
+Residents are being asked to avoid the area.

+During a press conference later Monday afternoon, San Mateo police said that they received a 911 call requesting a welfare check at the home at around 9:13 a.m.

-Police said officers entered the home and located two adults - one male and one female -- and two children inside "with obvious signs of death."
+Police said officers entered the home and located two adults - one male and one female -- and two young male children inside "with obvious signs of death."

 Police said the deaths appear to be an isolated incident and the public is not in danger.
-Officers remain on scene as the investigation is ongoing.
+Officers are still on scene for the ongoing investigation.

-Police said that Alameda de las Pulgas is closed in the northbound direction at 42nd Ave. and in the southbound direction at Fernwood St. Westbound 41st Ave. to Kelton Ct. is also closed.
+Police did not provide any information regarding the nature of the deaths.
+The victims have not been identified, so police were unable to say whether the four deceased were members of the same family.

+Authorities were not able to provide any information regarding the nature of the deaths, though homicide detectives have been called to the scene to help investigate the incident.

 for more features.